antondrob/taex_contracts/review.md

 1. The tests coverage is poor.
 Consider increasing at it at least to 85%.
 2. Floating pragma in contracts.
 3. Consider use exact imports over the wildcard imports.
-4. Using errors in require statements rather than error codes.
+4. Using custom errors in require statements rather than error strings.
 5. `SaleNFT` uses `ITaexNFT` interface to interact with `TaexNFT` and `TaexNFT1155`.
-However interface is not inhereted by the NFT contracts.
+However interface is not inherited by the NFT contracts.

 ### Security assumptions